 I almost wasn’t going to post this Cannoli Poke Cake recipe because I was a little unsure about it at first.
 So much in fact, that I gave half the cake away.
 However, after my family wouldn’t stop eating it, it grew on me and I knew I had to post it.
 Unfortunately, I only had ONE piece left though to take photos of.

 So the photos you’re seeing of this cake, were indeed the very last piece of the Cannoli Poke Cake.
 If a poke cake isn’t quite your thing, check out my Cannoli Cake recipe if you haven’t already.
 It’s a cannoli layer cake recipe with 3 layers of cake and a delicious cannoli cake filling.

 This poke cake is a great make-ahead dessert for parties or potlucks.
+A great addition to my Potluck Desserts list.
 Although you can serve this cannoli sheet cake few hours after making, I think it’s much better the next day.
 Letting the cake get a bit soaked with the filling on top is delicious!